 MidPhase is cheap.

-Like, two bucks a month cheap.
+Like, four bucks a month cheap.

-Point is: this isn’t their first rodeo.
+The point is: This isn’t their first rodeo.

 You can check out the performance stats, like uptime & speed, for yourself by clicking on ‘History’ to go deeper.